saundersalex/weatherific/README.md

 ### Instructions to run assignment locally

+**Prerequisites:**
-**Prerequisite:** Please make sure your machine has the latest version of [Node.js](https://nodejs.org) installed.
+- Please make sure your machine has the latest version of [Node.js](https://nodejs.org) installed.

-1. Obtain an API key of your own from OpenWeatherMaps.
+- Obtain your own API key from [OpenWeatherMaps](https://openweathermaps.org)

-2. Supply the API key as the value for the `REACT_APP_OWM_API_KEY` environment variable in the `.env.development` file in the project's root folder.
+1. Supply the API key as the value for the `REACT_APP_OWM_API_KEY` environment variable in the `.env.development` file in the project's root folder.
 By default this value is empty upon cloning the repository.
+3. Run the `npm install` command in the root directory.
-3. Run `npm start` and the app should be available shortly after at http://localhost:3000
+4. Once dependencies are finished installing, run `npm start` and the app should be available shortly after at http://localhost:3000

 Optionally you can run `npm test` to see output of the single unit test that was written for a `groupBy` utility function.